 Introduction

 On April 1, 2024, Duo by Cisco notified its customers about a significant security breach involving a third-party vendor responsible for handling SMS and VOIP multi-factor authentication (MFA) messages.
 The compromise occurred through an unnamed service provider, whose internal systems were accessed by threat actors using credentials obtained via a phishing attack.
 Cisco Duo did not disclose the identity of the telephone provider used for sending MFA messages.
-The breach involved accessing a series of MFA SMS messages containing sensitive Personally Identifiable Information (PII) such as contact numbers, phone carriers, citizenship status, states, and metadata including the date and time of message generation.
-However, the breached data did not include the content of the messages or any unauthorized message transmissions.

 Cisco Duo has retrieved the affected account logs from the third-party vendor and offers affected individuals the option to request their logs by contacting msp@duo.com.
 The company urges those impacted to remain vigilant and report any suspected social engineering attacks to the relevant incident response teams.
 With a client base of 100,000 worldwide and managing 1 billion monthly authenticated users, Cisco Duo remains committed to maintaining robust security standards.